Meet the Team

 Mike Martin

 Mike has been with the Health Care Information and Analysis/Health Care Statistics program (HIA/HCS) since 2002.
-He currently works on the Business Team, performing several office functions including data privacy, compliance oversight, administrative rulemaking, project management and ERISA Opt-In.
+He currently performs program functions including assistance with compliance as needed, administrative rulemaking, project management, ERISA Opt-In, and helping to coordinate data requests.
 Mike serves as the HIA/HCS Records Officer and also provides assistance to the Data Use Subcommittee, a subcommittee of the Utah Health Data Committee.
 Mike is recognized as a Certified Public Manager in the State of Utah and is a Great Basin Public Health Scholar.